robinfhu/processingjs/README.md

 processingjs
 ============

 For programs written using processing.js.
+Includes cellular automata, like Brian's Brain and 'Star Wars'.